RudySilver/RudyGuard/README.md

 # RudyGuard
 Advanced, modular network monitor for Linux/Parrot OS.
-Shows live TCP/UDP connections, geolocation, ISP, traceroute, alerts, logging, and more—with a stylish, colorful UI.
-Made by Rudy Cooper (@FrozenBarbie01).
+Shows live TCP/UDP connections, geolocation, ISP, traceroute, alerts, logging, and more with a stylish, colorful UI.
+Made by Rudy Cooper (@RudySilver).

 # 🛡️ RudyGuard: Advanced Network Security Monitor 🚀

 ## What is RudyGuard?

 **RudyGuard** is a blazing-fast, modular, and visually advanced network monitoring/security toolkit for Linux and Parrot OS.
-Built from scratch by **Rudy Cooper (@FrozenBarbie01)**, this tool is for hackers, sysadmins, and anyone who wants deep insight into their network traffic—with style, colors, emojis, geo info, and more.
+Built from scratch by **Rudy Cooper (@RudySilver)**, this tool is for hackers, sysadmins, and anyone who wants deep insight into their network traffic—with style, colors, emojis, geo info, and more.

 ---